-Our district is required to inform you that you, according to the Every Student Succeeds Act of 2015 (Public Law 114-95), have the right to know.

-Upon your request, our district is required to provide to you in a timely manner the following information:
+Our district is required to inform you of information that you, according to the Every Student Succeeds Act, have the right to know.
+Upon your request, our district is required to provide to you, in a timely manner, the following information:

-- Whether your student's teacher has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction. - Whether your student's teacher is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived. - Whether your student's teacher is teaching in a field of discipline of the certification of the teacher. - Whether your child is provided services by paraprofessionals and, if so, their qualifications.

-In addition to the information that parents may request, a building receiving Title I.A. funds must provide to each individual parent:
+- Whether your student's teacher has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction - Whether your student's teacher is teaching under emergency or other provisional status through which State qualifications or licensing criteria have been waved - Whether your student's teacher is teaching in a field of discipline of the certification of the teacher - Whether your child is provided services by paraprofessionals and, if so, their qualifications In addition to the information that parents may request, a building receiving Title 1.A. funds must provide to each individual parent: - Information on the level of achievement and academic growth of your student, if applicable and available, on each of the State academic assessments required under Title 1.A.

-- Information on the level of achievement and academic growth of your student, if applicable and available, on each of the state academic assessments required under Title I A - Timely notice that your student has been assigned, or has been taught for 4 or more consecutive weeks by a teacher who has not met applicable state certification or licensure requirements at the grade level and subject area in which the teacher has been assigned.
+• Timely notice that your student has been assigned, or has been taught for 4 or more consecutive weeks by a teacher who has not met applicable State certification or licensure requirements at the grade level and subject are in which the teacher has been assigned Public Notice